garretsimpson/MyRGB/README.md

 - Rainbow - Rotating rainbow colors coordinated on all devices.
 - Breathing - Breathing effect coordinated on all devices.
 - Clock - Display hour, minute, second on the LED strip.
-- Spots - 30 racing spots on the LED strip.
+- Spots - Racing spots on the LED strip.
 Each spot is a different color, size, and speed.

 ## Notes